 About the Society

-- Hold meetings, walks, talks and visits as well as organise events to encourage interest and increase knowledge of our local environment
+Hold meetings, talks and other events to encourage interest and increase local knowledge.

-We actively work with other local organisations such as Bishop’s Waltham in Bloom, which was started by one of the Society’s chairmen, Bill Walmsley, the Bishop’s Waltham group of the Hampshire Wildlife Trust, Bishop’s Waltham Museum and others.
+We actively support other local organisations such as Bishop’s Waltham Town Team, Bishop’s Waltham in Bloom, Bishop’s Waltham Museum, the Bishop’s Waltham group of the Hampshire Wildlife Trust, the North Pond Conservation Group and others.